-Pickled red onions - Use chopped store-bought pickled red onions or make your own to garnish the dish.
+Pickled red onions - Use chopped store-bought pickled red onions or make your own to garnish the dish (or make this KETO SALSA FRESCA for garnishing).
 Usually, I make my speedy pickled onions by combining chopped onions and vinegar (white wine, rose vinegar, or apple cider vinegar will do!) for about 15 minutes.
 Then I drain the vinegar, leaving sweet and crunchy onions for garnishing.

 Lime - These meatballs are extremely delicious when you squeeze a little bit of fresh lime juice over them before digging in.